Local spectral equidistribution for degree 2 Siegel modular forms in level and weight aspects: Estimates for sums of Fourier coefficients of cusp forms

 They key to estimating (\ref{local-bessels-in-terms-of-sugano}) is the following proposition: \begin{proposition} Let $k \geq 6$ be even, $N \geq 1$, and let $\mathcal{S}_k(N)^*$ be any orthogonal basis of $\mathcal{S}_k(N)$.
 Let $d<0$ be a fundamental discriminant, $L$ and $M$ positive integers.
 Recall the definition of $\Cl_d(M)$; for $c' \in \Cl_d(M)$ and $c \in \Cl_d$ recall also the matrices $\mathsf{S}_{c'}$ and $\mathsf{S}_c^{L, M}$ defined by (\ref{S_c-definition}) and (\ref{LM-mod-def}).
 Then where

 (which may equal zero), and the error term satisfies \end{proposition}

 We will prove this using estimates for Fourier coefficients of Poincar\'{e} series.
-Given $Q \in \mathbb{Q}^{2 \times 2}_{\text{sym}}$ positive definite and semi-integral, we define the associated Poincar\'{e} series of weight $k \geq 6$ and level $N$ by
+Given $Q \in \mathbb{Q}^{2 \times 2}_{\text{sym}}$ positive definite and semi-integral and a positive even integer $k$, we define the associated Poincar\'{e} series of weight $k$ and level $N$ by